hesic73/gomoku_rl/README.md

-# Reinforcement Learning in Gomoku(五子棋)
+# Gomoku RL

 ## Introduction

-*gomoku_rl* is an open-sourced project dedicated to training Gomoku AI through self-play.
+*gomoku_rl* is an open-sourced project that trains Gomoku agents through self-play.
 Previous works often rely on variants of AlphaGo/AlphaZero and inefficiently use GPU resources.
-Notably, many existing projects are limited to small boards, with only a few exceptions. [[1]](#refer-anchor-1) incorporates curriculum learning and other enhancements. [[2]](#refer-anchor-2) and [[3]](#refer-anchor-3) implement an asynchronous self-play training pipeline and parallelize MCTS.
-In contrast, *gomoku_rl* features GPU-parallelized simulation and leverages recent advancements in self-play algorithms.
+Notably, many existing projects are limited to small boards, with only a few exceptions. [[1]](#refer-anchor-1) incorporates curriculum learning and other enhancements, and [[2]](#refer-anchor-2) and [[3]](#refer-anchor-3) parallelize MCTS execution.
+In contrast, *gomoku_rl* features GPU-parallelized simulation and leverages recent advancements in **MARL**.
 This enables AI training without exploiting game rules through MCTS, except the use of action masking to prevent illegal moves.

 ## Algorithms